Constant round distributed domination on graph classes with bounded expansion: Preliminaries

 Note that we cannot locally determine the number $\nabla_1(G)$.
 We must hence assume that it is given with the input.
 Observe that similarly, the algorithm of Czygrinow et al.\ works with the assumption that the input excludes a complete graph with $t$ vertices as a topological minor.
 This implies a bound on the edge density of topological minors in $G$, which can be seen as being given with the input.

 The algorithm proceeds in three phases.
 The first phase is based on \cref{lem:neighborhood-dom1} as follows.
-In the LOCAL model we can learn the distance-$2$ neighborhood~$N_2[v]$ of every vertex $v$ in $2$ rounds, and then locally test whether~$N(v)$ can be domi\-nated by at most $2\nabla_1(G)$ vertices.
-We let $D_1$ be the set of all vertices that do not have this property.
-By \cref{lem:neighborhood-dom1} we have $|D_1|\leq 2\gamma(G)$.
-We remove $D_1$ from the graph and mark all its neighbors as dominated in one additional round.
+In the LOCAL model we can learn the distance-$2$ neighborhood~$N_2[v]$ of every vertex $v$ in $2$ rounds, and then locally check whether~$N(v)$ can be domi\-nated by at most $2\nabla_1(G)$ vertices.